dotnetprofessional/LiveDoc/packages/livedoc-vscode/README.md

 ld-step-docString    | Extends ```ld-step``` including a docString in the description

 # Using
-This extension assumes the livedoc-mocha javascript library is installed.
+This extension assumes that the [livedoc-mocha](https://github.com/dotnetprofessional/LiveDoc/tree/master/packages/livedoc-mocha#readme) javascript library is installed.
 This can be done with the following command

 ``` ps
 > npm install livedoc-mocha
 ```

-For full details on this powerful library see the [project site](https://github.com/dotnetprofessional/LiveDoc/tree/master/packages/livedoc-mocha#livedoc-mocha)
+For full details on this powerful library see the [project site](https://github.com/dotnetprofessional/LiveDoc/tree/master/packages/livedoc-mocha#readme)

+# Configuration
+** TODO